What are Push Notifications and How do they work

 • Call-to-Action (CTA): Clear CTAs like “Shop Now,” “Check Status,” or “Learn More” prompt users to act without hesitation.

-• Transactional Notification: Confirm user actions, such as purchases, resetting a password, bookings, or payments.
+• Transactional Notifications: Confirm user actions, such as purchases, resetting a password, bookings, or payments.
 Users receive real-time updates about order processing, shipping status, or account activities.

 • Promotional Notifications: Deliver messages about discounts, special offers, and new product launches.
 They inform users about deals that can enhance customers’ shopping experiences.